Slancerk/SKILLZEE/README.md

 ## Technologies

-SkillLink was built using the following libraries and frameworks:
+SkillZEE was built using the following libraries and frameworks:

     Next.js: A React-based web framework that allows for server-side rendering and efficient code splitting.
     React: A JavaScript library used for building user interfaces.